 Stainless steel bowl with lid

-This step is by far the funnest, and most fulfilling part!
-It's been 4 years waste free and still in the stages of having plastic products from my trashy past.
-However, it is the best feeling to take all the food scraps out of my freezer and go on a romantic trip to the farmers market to drop it off, knowing its next life will be a tree or a flower.
+This step is the most fulfilling!
+You start to notice how thankful you start to become every single day.
+You realize all the moments you would normally drown out such as throwing your food away, or buying a coffee becomes so sweet.
+Presence and beauty renewed in what used to be mundane things.
+It is the best feeling to take all the food scraps out of the freezer and go on a romantic trip to the farmers market to drop it off, knowing its next life will be a tree.
 It's amazing to finally use up that last plastic toothpaste bottle because you made your own with peppermint and lavender.
-Discovering a new recipe to implement into your life that the earth and its inhabitants would agree upon.
+To buy a coffee and realize it tastes so much better in your own reusable cup.

-An important everyday reminder: There will be f*** ups!
-There will be times that you accidentally go to the market and forget your refillable peanut butter jar, or your bell jar for that coffee in the morning.
-Or times that are out of your control when the waitress brings you a straw when you told her three times not to put one in there (seriously keeps happening).
-Making this transition is not as difficult as you think, but I think in order for it to be this way you cannot beat yourself up, or worse, give up!
-As long as you are doing your absolute best and keep earth in mind, you'll stop forgetting random things, I promise!
-I am only a handful of months in and preparing myself is getting easy for me!
+An important everyday reminder: You will mess up!
+There will be times that you accidentally go to the market and forget your produce bags or your reusable cup for coffee in the morning.
+Or times that are out of your control when the waitress brings you a straw when you told her twice not to put one in there.
+In order for this waste free journey to stick in your life, we have to remember perfection is impossible.
+As long as you are doing your best with intention, you are on the right track.
 This is all part of adapting.
 Your alternative choices will eventually integrate itself into your life and it will be apart of you. <3